paketo-buildpacks/paketo-website/content/docs/reference/ruby-reference.md

 ## Rails Asset Pipeline
 The [Paketo Rails Assets Buildpack](https://github.com/paketo-buildpacks/rails-assets) is a [component buildpack]({{< ref "/docs/concepts/buildpacks#component-buildpacks" >}}) included in the Ruby Buildpack.
 It supports Rails apps (Rails version >= 5.0) that need asset precompilation.

-The buildpack runs bundle exec rails assets:precompile for the app, and works with any of the supported Ruby webservers listed above.
+The buildpack runs `bundle exec rails assets:precompile` for the app, and works with any of the supported Ruby webservers listed above.
+The Paketo Ruby Buildpack pulls in this buildpack, as well as the [Paketo Node Engine Buildpack](https://github.com/paketo-buildpacks/node-engine) to support asset compilation.

+## Vendored Gem Behavior
+Per the Ruby [How To Guide]({{< ref "docs/howto/ruby" >}}), the Paketo Ruby Buildpack supports building apps with vendored gems.
+Behind the scenes, the presence of the cache path in the app source code indicates to the buildpack to run `bundle install` with the addition of the `--local` flag to prefer the use of local gems.

 ## Buildpack-Set Environment Variables